 PADDINGTON RAIL DISASTER - 1999

-Thirty-one people died when two commuter trains collided on Oct.
+Thirty-one people died when two commuter trains collided in a fiery wreck on Oct.
 5, 1999 near London's Paddington rail station.
+Dozens of people sustained injuries.

-Dozens were injured, some of the cars burst into flames - and the plume of smoke was visible across London.
-Investigators determined one of trains ran a stop signal.
+Passenger cars burst into flames - and the plume of smoke was visible across London.

-Passenger Mark Rogers said on the BBC: "There was an almighty crash and the train rolled over and over, first onto its roof and then onto its side.
+Passenger Mark Rogers told on the BBC: "There was an almighty crash and the train rolled over and over, first onto its roof and then onto its side."

-The Paddington wreck occurred on the same stretch on rail line where seven people die in the 1997 Southall rail disaster.
+The Paddington wreck - also known as the Ladbroke Grove disaster - occurred on the same stretch on rail line where seven people died in a 1997 accident.

 CLAPHAM RAIL DISASTER - 1988